Location: | Coventry, Stratford, Warwick |

 Candidates should have experience with plant transformation, Agrobacterium, plant growth, molecular genetics, and ideally bacterial genetics.
 They must also have excellent communication, interpersonal and organizational skills.

-The postholder will join an active research group in the Bassel lab, while joining the ARIA community as an ARIA R&D Creator.
+The postholder will join an active research group in the Bassel lab.

 About the research group